fieldtrip/website/tutorial/layout.md

 ### 3D sensor positions

-The geometrically most accurate layout representation is obtained by starting from a 3D representation of the sensor positions as a [grad/elec/opto structure](/faq/how_are_electrodes_magnetometers_or_gradiometers_described).
-However, projecting 3D sensor positions to a 2D plane always incurs some distortion, especially at the edges where the surface is "bending" away from view.
+The geometrically most accurate layout representation can be obtained from a 3D representation of the sensor positions as a [grad/elec/opto structure](/faq/how_are_electrodes_magnetometers_or_gradiometers_described).
+However, projecting 3D sensor positions to a 2D plane always incurs distortion, especially at the edges where the surface is "bending" away from view.
 Consider for example how the North pole is distorted on a map of the world.

 ### Template layout from disk

-A [template layout files](/template/layout) from disk is easy to use.
+A [template layout](/template/layout) from disk is easy to use.
 Furthermore, it has the advantage that care has been taken to add an outline of geometric features (e.g. the ears and nose, or the outline of the MEG helmet) and that a well-fitting interpolation mask (i.e. the region in which the topoplot functions should interpolate) is present.
 For example the [CTF helmet layouts](/template/layout/#with-a-more-realistic-display-of-temporal-sensors-1) looks much more realistic than what you would get by projecting the 3D sensors onto a 2D place and drawing a circle with nose and ears around it.

 ### From a picture